 Teacher Leader Certificate

 The certificate encourages strong classroom leadership skills, helps you better understand the context in which our schools operate, and enables you to better innovate, improve, develop and discover your identity as an emerging teacher leader.
-Prepare to support your students’ social emotional learning needs and become a stand-out hire after graduation.
+Prepare to support your students’ social-emotional-behavioral health needs and become a stand-out hire after graduation.

-Meet Elizabeth Johnson, Hawkeye Teacher, and hear about the social-emotional learning certificate.
+Meet Elizabeth Johnson, Hawkeye Teacher, and hear about the Social-Emotional-Behavioral Health certificate.

 Faculty and Research